The Marrying Man: Plot

 Charley runs into Vicki again and can not help himself.
-Charley remarries Vicki, again leaving his fiancee in the lurch.
-Lew Horner stops just short of killing Charley, instead sending a couple of thugs to beat him and toss him into a swimming pool.
-Vicki is happy, too, momentarily, coming home with an offer that could advance her career, only to learn that Charley's father has died and he is needed in Boston, where he is expected to run the family's business.
+Charley remarries Vicki, again leaving Adele in the lurch.
+Horner stops just short of killing Charley, instead sending Sam and Andy, a couple of thugs, to beat him and toss him into a swimming pool.
+Vicki comes home with an offer that could advance her career, only to learn that Charley's father has died and he is needed in Boston, where he is expected to run the family's business.

 Vicki puts her career on hold and spends two years in Boston, enduring high society and boring tea parties.
 She can not wait to get back to California and her career, but when Charley reneges on his promise, Vicki gets a divorce.
-Charley and his friends track Vicki to a nightclub where she has taken up with another shady figure.
+Charley and his friends track Vicki to a nightclub where she has taken up with Gus Denaro, another shady figure.
 They become involved in a violent brawl.
 Charley then makes off with Vicki and marries her a third time.
-As a gesture of gratitude, Charley sinks millions of dollars into a movie studio where he intends to produce pictures featuring his wife.
+As a gesture of gratitude, Charley sinks millions of dollars into a movie studio where he intends to produce pictures featuring Vicki.
 But while the careers of his buddies take off, Charley and Vicki begin to have children.
-Nothing at the new studio gets under way, and Charley goes broke, blaming Vicki, who walks out on him yet again.
+Nothing at the new studio gets under way and Charley goes broke, blaming Vicki, who walks out on him yet again.

 Divorced and depressed, Charley is found by his friends quite a bit later at a nightclub, where he tells them he has recently gone into a promising new line of work: computers.
 He stares dreamily at the stage where Vicki is performing her act.
 Charley shows his friends a diamond engagement ring that he has brought with him.
 Vicki slides it onto her finger.